UBC-MDS/programming-in-python-for-data-science/slides/module1_01.md

 ---

-Another important attribute to know is what if we don't want to print the whole table
+Another important method to know is what if we don't want to print the whole table
 We can then specify how many rows of the dataset to show with `df.head()`

 ```python